TaylorMouse/MaxScripts/Research/Warcraft3Reforged_Exporter.md

 - Black color is the mask, will not be drawn

 Save this map as a DXT5 dds file.

+### <span style="color:#0090ff">Normal map</span>

+Save this map as a ATI2N dds file.
+Without any alpha map.

+#### *Photoshop CS6*

+This can be achieved by saving the file via the nVidia plugin as a "3Dc XY 8 bpp | Normal Map" file with generation of Mip Maps.

+#### *Photoshop 2020*

+This can be achieved by saving the file as a DDS file (via Intel Texture Works) and selecting the texture type of "Normal Map" and Compression "BC5 8bpp (Liner, 2 channel tangent map)" and Auto Generate the Mip Maps

+#### *GIMP*

+This can be achieved by exporting the file as a DDS file and setting the Compression to "BC5 / ATI2 (3Dc)".

 ### <span style="color:#0090ff">ORM map</span>